MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ====================================================================== -->
 ## Next steps

-Use what you have learned in this tutorial to set up Workspaces in your own project.
+Use what you’ve  learned in this tutorial to set up and use DevTools workspaces in your own project.

 <!-- ====================================================================== -->